nikeshgitpro611/reactjs/README.md

 - state and props are destroy

 # new AbortController();// it's browser Api
+ AbortController is a browser API that lets you cancel (abort) asynchronous operations like:

+fetch() requests

+Event listeners

+Timers (in custom logic)

+It gives you an AbortSignal which you can pass into APIs that support aborting.

 - The AbortController is a web API that allows you to abort ongoing operations, such as fetch requests.
 - the fetch request is aborted if the component unmounts before the request completes, preventing potential memory leaks and handling cases where the component no longer needs the fetched data.

+**Why use AbortController?**

+`Cancel Fetch Requests`

+`Avoids unnecessary network requests when a user navigates away or changes input.`

+Saves bandwidth + avoids race conditions.

+**Prevent Memory Leaks**

+- If a component unmounts in React but the request is still running, it may cause errors.

+- Aborting ensures cleanup.

+- Control Concurrent Requests

+When making multiple requests, you can abort the old one before starting a new one.

 ```
 import React, { useState, useEffect } from 'react';